-This session was facilitated virtually, the participants were given an illustration which simulated discussion about how they can use the Cohen-Bradford model to influence without authority.
+This session was facilitated virtually, the participants discussed the scenario as a group, and how they can use the Cohen-Bradford model to influence without authority.
 It was a wonderful discussion and confirmed that participants understood the concept.

 12. SESSION 12: CONFLICT MANAGEMENT (VIRTUAL SESSION)